jguzdv/parallel-tools/README.md

-For `migrate`, the log names every file whose layout was touched but not finished, with a base64 copy of the path, so an input list for a repair run can be rebuilt byte for byte â€” including names that are not valid UTF-8.
+For `migrate`, the log names every file whose layout was touched but not finished, with a base64 copy of the path, so an input list for a repair run can be rebuilt byte for byte  including names that are not valid UTF-8.

 ## Deferred work